 In the 5712/1R, I find the links’ side edge line polishing is more visible than on a steel model and participates to the mesmerizing shiny/matte contrasts.
 Overall, on a strictly visual and aesthetical standpoint, I think that the combination of polished and brushed surfaces as well as the nice link anglage, combine with such fine taste that I don’t see a real contender that can offer such an elegant and outstanding result.
 As an illustration, you can see how beautiful the case hinges are.

 The bracelet links are thinner than for the 5726 (QA) or the 5980 (chrono) and the same is true for the case.
-The brushed bracelet’s inside and the sandblasted caseback surfaces are very pleasant to touch and to watch.
+The sandblasted caseback and the brushed bracelet’s inside surfaces are very pleasant to touch and to watch.
 Moreover, the links’ finish and their assembly is a caress for the wrist.
 It’s no secret that Patek watches are one of the most comfortable out there.
-Such a thinner model thus very easily slides under the cuff.
+As a consequence, such a thinner model slides very easily under the cuff.
 Besides, the polished/brushed hinges’ work (on the left and the right of the crown) makes it particularly nice to look at: neither flashy nor dull.
-Perfect balance.
+It’s a perfect balance.

 One of the most present feelings when looking at the watch (especially on the wrist) is the harmony between polished and brushed surfaces on the one hand and the overall mild form (case + bezel + bracelet links) and the dial color on the other.
-This overall picture is particularly well balanced, very appealing and, to say the least, it’s not something you can experience often in watchmaking.
+This overall picture is very appealing and, to say the least, it isn’t something you can experience often in watchmaking.
 Exciting the observer without falling into heaviness is a rare talent, not just a technical expertise.

 A small talk about the new adjustable length mechanism

-There is a significant change in late 2022 in the bracelet with the introduction of the clasp’s new adjustable bracelet length feature.
+There is a significant change in late 2022 in the bracelet’s design with the introduction of the clasp’s new adjustable bracelet length feature.